News & Blog

 Share this post

-Sana has worked in the legal sector for one year.
-She is a Graduate Solicitor Apprentice in Switalskis’ Child Care Law team.
+Sana has worked in the legal sector for two years.
+She is a Graduate Solicitor Apprentice in our Residential Conveyancing team.

 Graduate Solicitor Apprentice